3rd/work/README.md

-  work                   interactive switcher, prints tree path work i, init           prepare cwd for work work ls, list          list work trees work b, branch [name]  switch current work tree to branch
+  work                   interactive switcher, prints tree path work i, init           prepare cwd for work work ls, list          list work trees work new <name>        create new work tree and switch to it work b, branch [name]  switch current work tree to branch
                          if name is provided, switch to branch or create it if name is not provided, select branch interactively